lttr/lukastrumm/src/blog/2020/power-management-on-ubuntu-and-pop_os.md

 Hibernation has most issues, probably because it is dependant on the combination of hardware and operating system.
 You might not need hibernation---sleep might save enough energy and power off might be fast enough.

+Update: Hibernation might be useful.
+A hibernated system does not consume power and hibernation protects from some class of possible attacks when the drive is encrypted as mentioned in [this article from System76](https://support.system76.com/articles/enable-hibernation).

 ### Power off

 Is a normal process of properly shutting down a computer. _Halting_ a computer might be slightly different.
 As I understand it _powering off_ is a more complete process.